 Making the decision for a website redesign is a huge commitment of time and resources.
 In many cases, marketing teams push their website past its expiration date.
 Teams are often forced to choose between accepting their website as it stands (even if the design is stale or not meeting expectations) or dedicating the resources for a redesign and potentially placing other strategic initiatives on the back burner.

 However, when a website is built using decoupled architecture, Marketers have far more flexibility to upgrade the back-end technology powering a site or to update design and create new experiences independently of each other.
 You’ll have the opportunity to create and change experiences as you learn more about your customers and prospects by working with your design team.
 This allows your front-end team full control over the user experience by leveraging their preferred tools and Drupal’s strength as a CMS.
 This means that marketers can engage designers based on their vision and strategy and break free of the limitations of a given tool and that designers can use the best tool to accomplish the desired feature.
-In our recent series on Weather Underground, Matt Davis gave a great example of how this worked with Drupal and Angular JS.
+In our series on developing Weather Underground, we gave a great example of how this worked with Drupal and Angular JS.

 “Write once, publish everywhere” becomes standard